-FAQ: What do you mean by a "track record" and how do I demonstrate my track record?
+FAQ: How do I demonstrate my track record?

 We know that demonstrating a successful track record can be a difficult thing to do.
 It may be helpful here to think about your career achievements to date, as well as when and how your work has received endorsement from the sector in which you work.
 This could be from other creative professionals or arts organisations too.